-“I’ll just have to prove you wrong then,” I said, smiling sweetly at him.
+“I’ll just have to prove you wrong.”
+I said, smiling sweetly.
 I put my plate down and went to stand in front of him, in between his legs, with my hands resting on his chest.
 I knew what I was about to do and I questioned the intelligence of it, but the heat was making it hard to create sensible decisions right now.
 So I leant up, placed a slow, soft kiss on his mouth, and brought my lips close to his ear.
-“Tonight,” I whispered, brushing my lips against his neck, “you’ll see just how much.”
+“Tonight.”
+I whispered, brushing down against his neck.
+“Be ready.”

-I drew back with a satisfied smile on my face, and reached for my plate again.
-Scorp was sitting still, an unimpressed smile plastered to his lips, but his face flushed and his pupils dilated.
+I drew back with a satisfied smile, and reached for my plate again.
+Scorp was sitting still, an unimpressed smile plastered to his lips, but his face was flushed.
 He bit his lip and shrugged.
 I blinked once and walked off, suddenly feeling very strange.
 He was making me act like someone I was not.
 I was not the flirty, sexual one when it came to boys.
 That was Lucy.
-I was the practical confident one.
+I was the unusual yet mildly confident one.
 Just as Ivy was quiet and discreet.
-I didn’t make moves, I waited till they were made on me, and then I reacted accordingly.
+I didn’t make obvious, spontaneous moves, I did them slowly, while gauging the guy’s reaction.

 So that was what I would do tonight.
 Teach him a lesson.
 That was all, and I would leave before things escalated to anything I couldn’t pull away from.

 I showered, put on my pyjamas, tried to read and failed.
-Every time I got engrossed in the story my mind would suddenly jump to a certain blonde haired youth, and even though I really attempted not too, I couldn’t stop thinking about him lying on his own bed, three doors down, and my promise from lunch came back to me.
+Every time I got engrossed in the story my mind would suddenly jump Malfoy, and even though I really attempted not too, I couldn’t stop thinking about him lying on his own bed, three doors down, and my promise from lunch came back to me.
 Just a little snogging, and then I’d leave.
 I only wanted to show him that that kind of thing was not on.
 In my mind, this made sense.